Yasser-Alnajjar/easy-cli/README.md

-# easy-cli
+# easy-cli-cp

 <!-- 2.Introduction -->

-easy-cli is a very small library that helps you create your component files without having to do it manually.
+easy-cli-cp is a very small library that helps you create your component files without having to do it manually.

 <!-- 3.Technologies -->